 Applications will be graded using the Merit Review Process and scored on the criteria specified in Section E.1.
 The Department will designate an Evaluation Committee to grade each application received for this funding opportunity.
 The final score of each Committee member will be calculated and an average of all scores will be the final applicant score.
-Grants will be awarded to the highest scoring applicants on a scale to be determined by DCEO and available funding.
-The process for selection is based on a first come first serve basis as outlined in Section D.4 above.
+Grants will be awarded according to the following process: applications that meet the submitted by eligible applicants and include a complete application, and receive scores of 75% or above will receive funding, until funds are expended.
+The final grants will be negotiated by the Department based on the applications' alignment with the requirements of this NOFO.
+The purpose of negotiations will be to arrive at acceptable grant terms, including budgetary and scope-of-work provisions.